NAMASTE SOLAR BLOG

 When looking at installing solar panels on your home, you’ll receive quotes that detail your system size in terms of kilowatts (kW) as well as cost per kilowatt hour (kWh).
 These numbers in the quotes can be confusing since we don’t use these measurements in our daily lives.
 In this post, our goal is to break down these basic measurements to help you understand what a kWh means and to help you better assess any proposals for home solar energy systems.
 (If you're looking for details on the average cost of home solar, visit out cost page to learn more.)

-Get ready for a quick refresher on the basics of how we measure power and the energy produced by solar panel systems.
-We promise we won’t lecture, but we also know these are tricky concepts to grasp.
-If you aren’t in the mood for nerdy watt talk right now, take a kitten break instead!
-If you are ready, then we’re going to cover the basic measurements of solar energy to help you understand solar energy cost per kilowatt hour (kWh) and kilowatt (kW).
+Here, we'll share a beginner-friendly look at how we measure power and the energy produced by solar panel systems.
+We know that these concepts can be tricky to grasp, so we'll take it as easy as possible.
+Let's dig into the basic measurements of solar energy to help you understand solar energy cost per kilowatt hour (kWh) and kilowatt (kW).

 What Is a kW and a kWh?